colcat/Docs/source/index.rst

 ..
-CoreStudy documentation master file, created by sphinx-quickstart on Sun Jan 27 11:42:43 2019.
+Docs documentation master file, created by sphinx-quickstart on Sun Jan 27 11:42:43 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.